Red Sovine: 1960s

 In 1961, a song copyrighted in 1955 by Sovine and co-writer Dale Noe became a sizeable hit on the pop chart.
 The tune was the ballad "Missing You", arranged in Countrypolitan style and was recorded by Ray Peterson for his own Dunes label.
-"Missing You" became a No. 29 Billboard "Top 100" hit.
-In the fall, it peaked at No. 7 on Billboard's "Adult Contemporary" chart.
-In 1963, Sovine passed on the helping hand given him by older performers when he heard the singing of minor league baseball player Charley Pride and suggested that he move to Nashville, Tennessee.
-Sovine opened doors for Pride at Pierce's Cedarwood Publishing, but his own career had stalled: "Dream House For Sale", which reached number 22 in 1964, came nearly eight years after his last hit.
+"Missing You" became a number-29 Billboard Top 100 hit.
+In the fall, it peaked at number seven on Billboard's Adult Contemporary chart.
+In 1963, Sovine passed on the helping hand given him by older performers when he heard the singing of minor league baseball player Charley Pride, and suggested that he move to Nashville, Tennessee.
+Sovine opened doors for Pride at Pierce's Cedarwood Publishing, but his own career had stalled; "Dream House for Sale", which reached number 22 in 1964, came nearly eight years after his last hit.

 Truck-driving songs

-In 1965, Sovine found his niche when he recorded "Giddyup Go", which, like most of his other trucker hits, he co-wrote with Tommy Hill.
+In 1965, Sovine found his niche when he recorded "Giddyup Go", which like most of his other trucker hits, he co-wrote with Tommy Hill.
 It is spoken, rather than sung, as the words of an older long-distance truck driver who rediscovers his long-lost son driving another truck on the same highway.
 Minnie Pearl released an answer song titled "Giddy-Up Go Answer".
 Sovine's version of the song spent six weeks atop the country charts.
-Other truck-driving country hits followed, including;
+Other truck-driving country hits followed, including: